openmediavault/openmediavault-docs/faq.rst

 	and type in: :command:`omv-firstaid`.
 There is an option to reset the
 	|webui| password.

-Can I backup or restore and existing |omv| configuration?
+Can I backup or restore an existing |omv| configuration?
 	No. Keep the file :file:`/etc/openmediavault/config.xml` for references purposes if the option is to go for a clean re-install.